jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

  df -h | grep mydatapool
 ```

 ZFS doesn't have native support for Fedora OS, seeing as they put their weight behind XFS and are even depricating btrfs from future RHEL releases.
 A third party project called [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux") supports third party packages for deployment and testing on various Linux distros.
-There was even a ZFS developer port who brought ZFS to Windows [link here]().
+There was even a ZFS developer port who brought [ZFS to Windows](https://github.com/openzfsonwindows/ZFSin "ZFS on Windows").

+Much like LVM, ZFS native support for snapshots.
+ZFS has a series of commands such as:

+* ```zpool```
+  + create, list, destroy

+    You can create a snapshot of the filesystem created above, named mydatapool, by issuing this command: ```zfs snapshot mydatapool@snap1```.

 ### HFS+, UFS, and APFS